payas0awadhutkar/CPRE-557-2016-PA/Homework 4/p2/README.md

 In this problem goal was to blend 3 images - animal, gradient and landscape into each other.
 As there are lots of ways to do this I tried a few combinations and am submitting them.

+I created a custom class CustomTexture to allow three textures at once.
+Going through the forum I later realized that it was not necessary to do so.
+But as this allowed greater flexibility I went with this approach.

 Images used :
 1. image1.bmp - Image of a lion (animal)
 2. image2.bmp - A color gradient